 WAR MEMORIALS in The Charltons

 The Charltons have a significant number of war memorials.
-There are Rolls of Honour for WW1 in both churches (and the clock in Charlton Adam church); a collection of photographs of 17 of the WW1 casualties from both villages in the Reading Room; and, of course, there is the War Memorial itself (at the junction of Ilchester Road and Collins Lane) which commemorates those who died in both WW1 (some added in recent years) & in WW2 and more recently in Iraq.
+There are Rolls of Honour for WW1 in both churches (and the clock in Charlton Adam church); a collection of photographs of 17 of the WW1 casualties from both villages in the Reading Room; and of course there is the War Memorial itself (at the junction of Ilchester Road and Collins Lane) which was designed by Capt W F Dickinson of Kingweston and commemorates not only those who died in WW1 (some added in recent years following research) but also three who died in WW2 and one more recently (2006) in Iraq.

 The War Memorial and garden was built by men of the villages, assisted by boys from the village school, and was dedicated in 1930.